St John the Baptist Church, Yaverland: History

-The Grade 1 Listed parish church of Yaverland dates from the twelfth century and is a gem of late Norman architecture.
+The Grade I listed parish church of Yaverland dates from the twelfth century and is a gem of late Norman architecture.
 Although restored in the 19th century, it is the only church on the Isle of Wight that remains essentially Norman.

 Till the causeway to Yarbridge was built by Sir William Russell, who was Lord of the Manor and Captain of the Island in the reign of Edward l, Yaverland was an Island, and it was only possible for the inhabitants to get to their Parish Church at Brading by making a long roundabout journey.

 For this reason the Norman family of de Aula, who built Yaverland Manor, built also a private chapel, the present church.

 It was built in the 1140s, and the entrance arch and the chancel arch, which are late Norman, date from this period.
 The pattern of paterae in the diaper work of tympanum of the former is a noticeable feature.

 In the latter part of the 13th Century the Manor came into the possession of the Russell family through marriage with the de Aula heiress, and in this century the Early English arch in the south wall of the nave, and the plate traceried window within it were added, perhaps to give room for a side altar, perhaps to form the Russell Chantry mentioned in the Dean of Winchester's return in 1305, but no foundations have been discovered outside.
 The central window in the west wall of the nave dates from this time.

 In the 15th century, between 1447 and 1486, the chapel became a parish church, separated from Brading Parish, but still somewhat subservient to it, for Sir John Oglander writes in his "Memoirs" that "at Christmass and Easter ye P'son of Yaverland wase injoyned to come with his whole p'risch, and to administer ye cupp; he wase to reade ye fyrst lesson, to fynde 2 loade of strawe yerely to laye in ye seates, 6 lbs. of candels, and 10s. yerely in moneys, and to acknowledge Bradinge for theyre mother church".